grafana/pyroscope/examples/java-jfr/rideshare/README.md

 # docker-compose down
 ```

 What this example will do is run all the code mentioned above and also send some mock-load to the 3 servers as well as their respective 3 endpoints.
 If you select our application: `rideshare.java.push.app.itimer` from the dropdown, you should see a flamegraph that looks like this (below).
-After we give the flamegraph some time to update and then click the refresh button we see our 3 functions at the bottom of the flamegraph taking CPU resources _proportional to the size_ of their respective `search_radius` parameters.
+After we give the flamegraph some time to update and then click the refresh button we see our 3 functions at the bottom of the flamegraph taking CPU resources _proportional to the size_ of their respective `searchRadius` parameters.

 ## Where's the performance bottleneck?
 ![1_java_first_slide-01](https://user-images.githubusercontent.com/23323466/173278973-9842ffec-4f18-4419-b155-81823e8ec024.jpg)